Coherent state exchange in multi-prover quantum interactive proof systems: Finite entanglement is suboptimal

 for some choice of unitary operators $U_A$ and $U_B$.
 Notice that $(U_A\otimes U_B) \ket{00}\ket{\psi}$ must have 1 e-bit of entanglement less than $\ket{\phi}\ket{\psi}$, and so the states cannot be equal---and therefore the success probability cannot be 1.

 A quantitative bound may be proved as follows.
 Using one of the Fuchs--van de Graaf inequalities \cite{FuchsvdG99} and the monotonicity of the fidelity under partial tracing, it holds that

 for

 At this point we may follow precisely the analysis of van Dam and Hayden \cite{vanDamH03} for the near-optimality of their universal embezzling families: we have that $S(\rho)-S(\xi)=1$, from which it follows that $\norm{\rho - \xi}_1 \geq 1/(2\log(3d))$ by Fannes' inequality \cite{Fannes73}.
 Consequently, the winning probability is bounded above by $1 - 1/(32 \log^2 (3d))$.
 The error probability therefore decreases at most quadratically in the number of qubits that Alice and Bob initially share.
+Incidentally, this is saturated by the alternative choice of $\ket{E_N}$ described towards the end of Section \ref{sec:exchange}.